SFU-Archives/ais-database/archives-module/processing-project/create-new-record.md

 ###### [AIS Documentation](../../README.md) > [Archives Module](../overview.md)
 ###### [Accessions](../accession/overview.md) `|` [Block Reviews](../block-review/overview.md) `|` [Fonds](../fonds/overview.md) `|` [Informal Access Reviews](../informal-access-review/overview.md) `|` [Inquiries](../inquiry/overview.md) `|` Processing Projects `|` [Research Products](../research-product/overview.md)

-# Create a New Processing Project Record
+# Processing Project: Create Records
 You can create a new `Processing Project` record from the **Archives Module Home** screen or from any Processing Project **View** or **List** screen.
 Either of these starting points will take you to a dedicated **Data Entry** screen.

 ## Create a new record